patiencedaur/unspaghetti-monogatari/README.md

 ## How To

-1. Put this file in your project folder (where the "dist" folder is located).
+1. Put this file in your project folder (where the "js" folder is located).
 2. Open the terminal and go to your project folder. \
 Launch from the command line: `python unspaghetti.py`. \
 A file called `viz.txt` will be created.